+- Using a small spatula spread the chilled lemon curd on top of the olive oil cake.
 Spoon half of the mascarpone filling on top, or as much as you feel comfortable working with.
 If it seems like too much for you, simply save some for later use.
 Then top it with half of the blueberries from the blueberry sauce and some of the fresh blackberries.
 Reserve as much of the liquid from the blueberry sauce as possible for the next layer.

-Add the next olive oil cake layer and spoon all the remaining blueberries with the sauce on top.
+- Add the next olive oil cake layer and spoon all the remaining blueberries with the sauce on top.
 Add the remaining whipped mascarpone (or however much you feel comfortable working with) and with the back of a spoon or spatula rustically spread it over the top.
 Place the fresh blackberries all over the top, reserving some to decorate the sides of your olive oil cake.